osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 +----------------+-------------+---------------+------------------------------------------------------------+

 Notes:
-  All type definitions, containers, and assets, and the linkage should be sent to the Relay ingress endpoint only one time: when the OMF application instance is started for the first time.
-Under normal circumstances, it should not be re-transmitted every time the producer is restarted.
+  All type definitions, containers, and assets, and the linkage, should be sent to the Relay ingress endpoint only one time: when the OMF application instance is started for the first time.
+Under normal circumstances, it should not be re-transmitted every time the OMF application instance is restarted.
 The Relay will have all necessary information in its cache to successfully receive only container data values.

-  Dynamic type of the container may have more than one property (except of isindex, which always serves as a timestamp).
+  Dynamic type of the container may have more than one property (except ``isindex``, which always serves as a timestamp).
-  Remember that each property is presented as PI point in PI Server.
-Values for every property of the container, specified in its type definition, must be provided to the container values.
-All of these values will be sent to PI Data Archive with the same timestamp.
-If you omit one of the values, you will end up with its default in the Archive.
-For example, if you omit a value to a number property, PI point will receive a value of zero, which might be undesirable.
+  Remember that each property is presented as a PI point in PI Server.
+Values for every property of the container (specified in its type definition0, must be provided to the container values.
+All of the values are sent to PI Data Archive with the same timestamp.
+Omitting one of the values results in the default being stored in the Archive.
+For example, if you omit a value to a number property, PI point will receive a value of zero, which might not be what was intended.